Applying for Graduate Study

 You can also apply for an English language waiver on the basis of professional experience within two years of your proposed start date.
 You will need to provide proof of the English language required for your role.

 You can apply for multiple programmes and your applications will be treated separately.
+However, you can only apply for two taught courses (MSt, MSc, MPhil) and three research courses (DPhil) across the University.

-Please note that you will have to pay the application fee for each application.
+You will have to pay the application fee for each application.

 Part-time students do not need to live in Oxford, but must attend the Faculty in person regularly for courses, supervision, skills training, research, and participation in seminars.
 Part-time study is not distance learning.